isacasini/ProgrammingWorkshop/README.md

 - 002_DataTypes (24.04.2025): This tutorial introduces different data types in Python.
 - 003_Plotting01 (29.05.2025): This tutorial introduces scatter plots with matplotlib.
 - 004_Plotting02 (26.06.2025): This tutorial introduces multiple axes with scatter plots with matplotlib.
+- 004_Plotting03 (TBD): This tutorial introduces subplots and barcharts with matplotlib.